Ma Mingzhe: Biography

 Ma opened the doors of Ping An to foreign investors including HSBC, Morgan Stanley and Goldman Sachs.
 His company was one of the earliest companies to launch a successful float on a huge scale in Hong Kong.
 The Times calls him "a seasoned infighter who engineered the emergence of Ping An as an independent insurer from its earlier domination by the Chinese state banks, which were its principal shareholders."

 He was named 3rd on Forbes China’s 2020 ranking of China’s best 50 CEOs.
+He also received one of the "Directors of the Year Awards" from The Hong Kong Institute of Directors in 2023.